Datawrapper

 • Customizing the colors to represent different values;

-• Deciding whether you want the legend on display and the way the legend looks;
+• Deciding whether you want the legend on display and the way the legend looks.

 • Making the map zoomable or not, and the location of the zoom button;

-• Map appearance: whether you want a full map or a partial map on display, the size in pixels, map alignment;
+• Map appearance: whether you want a full map or a partial map on display, the size in pixels, and map alignment;

 • Appearance of region borders (or not).